Rawrshak/Rawrshak-Improvement-Proposals/RIP-1 Lootbox/RIP-1-Lootbox.md

 - Developer talks to this (through the Content Creator dApp) to register ILootbox.sol instances
 	- Developer only usage, no player/user will ever need to interface with this contract.
 - Requires read/write permissions to set data into the LootboxStorage contract and a given Lootbox contract itself.
-- Developer will fill out a structure (i.e. LibLootbox.Recipe) and passes it to this manager contract which will create the lootbox contract and fill its internal data with the struct.
+- Developer will fill out a structure (i.e. LibLootbox.Blueprint) and passes it to this manager contract which will create the lootbox contract and fill its internal data with the struct.

 #### LootboxStorage.sol
 - Storage class for storing important lootbox specific data that can be used across multiple lootbox types for a given Rawrshak project.